If you need to take a break from your studies you can apply for a leave of absence.

 If your existing medical evidence is sufficiently close to your proposed date of return then you’ll be able to use this evidence as part of the return to study process.

 You’ll still need to provide evidence that you’re fit to return to study if you fall into any of these categories.
 We’ll discuss these requirements with you and other relevant stakeholders and will consider any alternative approaches to obtaining the required evidence, such as video conferencing with the University’s medical practitioner where appropriate.

 If you don’t fall into either of the previous categories and you are experiencing difficulty obtaining the necessary fitness to return evidence, please contact Student Records to enquire about your ability to self certify your return.

 You won’t be expected to decide which of the above categories you fall into - this will be determined by your department’s Board of Studies.
 You’ll also need to make sure you’ve paid any outstanding debts to the University before re-enrolling.

-If you don’t inform us that you intend to return from your leave of absence we’ll assume that you’ve withdrawn from your course.
+If you don’t inform us that you intend to return from your leave of absence or complete your re-enrolment within the given timeframe, we’ll assume that you’ve withdrawn from your course.
 If you’re unable to return from your current leave of absence you can request a continuation by submitting another application.